Instagram For Beginners

 Test it out!
 Start off on your post, make sure your call to action is clear, click on your account name, then on the link in your bio, and make sure that clicking the URL drops you exactly where you want users to land.
 Working your way around Instagram’s link limitation is that simple!

-So far we have covered Facebook Advertising Basics and Instagram Tips and Tricks.
+So far we have covered Facebook Advertising Basics and now Instagram for beginners.
 What would you like to read about next?
 A Quick Guide to Pinterest?
 Instagram Advertising?
 Let us know in the comments below!